How to Check your Ubuntu Version

 cat /etc/os-release

-2. By using this command, you should see the following version information appear.
+2. By using this command, you should see the following version information appear within the terminal.

 NAME="Ubuntu"